Price: 77 €

 Shipping cost of one copy:

-The next album of The Duchy of Warsaw series is dedicated to the Uhlans.
+The next album of the series The Army of the Duchy of Warsaw is dedicated to the Uhlans.
 This is the first extensive study on the history of all Uhlan regiments of the Duchy.
 The gouaches were painted by Ryszard Morawski and the text was written by Adam Paczuski, an expert in the field of Napoleonic Era uniforms.

 Due to the broadness of the subject, we decided to divide the book into 2 volumes containing 189 colour plates.
 Ryszard Morawski, basing his work on lesser known documentary sources, points out interesting features of Uhlan’s uniform.
 Apart from the silhouettes of the infantry soldiers and cavalrymen, he presents separately the details of the uniforms and the equipment.
 Each plate is captioned in Polish, French, English, and for the first time also in German.